Skip to main content

 8 Colin McCathie Nature Reserve - Vale Pond

 This relatively large reserve consists of a pond and a meadow.
-The pond is all that remains of the Braye du Valle, the channel of water separating the Clos du Valle from the rest of Guernsey until about 200 years ago.
+The pond is all that remains of the Braye du Valle, the channel of water which separated the Clos du Valle from the rest of Guernsey until about 200 years ago.
 It is brackish as sea-water enters through the sluice near the road at high spring tides.
 There is a good area of reedbed, and the pond is an important site for birds.
 It is possible to see a variety of waterbirds including Snipe, Grey Heron and Little Egrets.
 Plants around the edge of pond include Sea Aster, Sea Hard Grass and Glasswort, which are rare elsewhere in Guernsey.

 BUS ROUTES: 13, 91, 92